PlasmaPhysicsUdeC/PlasmaPhysicsUdeC.github.io/content/en/authors/rnavarro/_index.md

 - Researchers
 ---

-Roberto is Associate Professor in the Physics Department of the Faculty of Physical and Mathematical Sciences of the Universidad de Concepción.
+Roberto is Assistant Professor in the Physics Department of the Faculty of Physical and Mathematical Sciences of the Universidad de Concepción.
 He joined the institution through the program of Insertion of Advanced Human Capital in the Academy (PAI) of CONICyT.